 In case of any errors, Batch Error is created.

+Additionally, a manual workflow in the Portfolio Purchases module will be created to trigger actions described above.
+This workflow will be available only if PMC Portfolio PurchaseStatus = “Funded”.

 On collection

 When Collection changes its Status to “Released” (or is created with Status=Released) in PMC and this Collection was not sent to QB before (i.e. PMCCollection“Sent to QB” is empty),